-For more information on transactional updates, see https://documentation.suse.com/sles/15-SP3/html/SLES-all/cha-transactional-updates.html transactional-update pkg install salt-transactional-update
+For more information on transactional updates and rebooting, see https://documentation.suse.com/sles/html/SLES-all/cha-transactional-updates.html.

 When you install from a DVD or ISO image, salt-transactional-update and the dependencies such as Salt and python3 are not installed.
 These packages are required to register a SLE Micro client to Uyuni.
 On the client, before registering it, run as root: